 Annihilation: Alex Garland.
 A biologist signs up for a dangerous, secret expedition where the laws of nature don’t apply.

-Avengers: Endgame: Anthony Russo, Joe Russo.
+Avengers: Endgame (13 and above): Anthony Russo, Joe Russo.
 After the devastating events of Avengers: Infinity War (2018), the universe is in ruins.
 With the help of remaining allies, the Avengers assemble once more in order to reverse Thanos’ actions and restore balance to the universe.

-Beasts of the Southern Wild: Benh Zeitlin.
+Beasts of the Southern Wild (14 and above): Benh Zeitlin.
 I really love this film and highly recommend it.
 According to The Guardian, “Not classic dystopian sci-fi at all, it still has a visionary gleam in its eye, with present-day ecological concerns pressing on and constantly threatening to break through the levees of the imagination.”

 Blood Glacier (The Station): Marvin Kren.
 Originally titled Blutgletscher, this is a sci-fi horror film with climate themes about a glacier melting blood, which affects local wildlife.
 Check out Hollywood Reporter for an interview with the director.

-Chloe and Theo: Ezna Sands.
+Chloe and Theo (13 and above): Ezna Sands.
 According to Entertainment News: Spotlight Pictures says it has acquired the worldwide sales rights to Arctica Films’ environmentally conscious drama Chloe and Theo, which stars Dakota Johnson and Theo Ikummaq as the title characters–a homeless girl and the Inuit man she befriends.
 Theo arrives in New York on a quest from his Arctic homeland to find the leaders of the industrialized world and convince them that climate change is real before his world melts away.